 It's important to check in on how you feel about risk and how those feelings have changed over time.
 Of course, most people feel some discomfort during market downturns; that's natural, but most people need some growth potential in their portfolio.
 That potential may make it worth living with some discomfort and you may not require a change in your plan.
 But if you can't tolerate the volatility of your portfolio it may be time to turn down the percentage of stocks in your investment mix.
 That means you might not be as involved in any potential market recoveries down the road, but it should reduce the risk level of your portfolio.

 Chart a new path, don't start to wander

 For many other people, who already have a solid plan in place, simply sticking with the plan might be the right move.
 For others, taking the time to revisit your plan makes sense, and for some people, reducing the risk in their portfolio may be the right move.
 But that doesn't mean you should react to every economic report or each time the market goes up or down.

-"Volatility can be a good reminder to give your strategy a checkup, but instead of reacting to short-term moves, think of trying to find a new normal," says Haley.
+"Volatility can be a good reminder to give your strategy a checkup, but instead of reacting to short-term moves, think of trying to find a new normal," says Christy.
 "You don't want to sell because the markets hit a rough patch, or buy stocks because the market is going up, but you do want to regularly check in to make sure you have an investment mix that you can live with and is appropriate for your current situation."